tiborkubik/toothForge/README.md

 todo: describe how to generate synchronized embeddings and run training loop

 ## 🔗 BibTeX
+If you find this work useful for your research and applications, please cite using this BibTeX:

 ```bibtex
 @misc{kubik25toothforge,
       title={ToothForge: Automatic Dental Shape Generation using Synchronized Spectral Embeddings},